craftercms/docs/source/by-role/developer/common/targeting.rst

     segment = ProfileUtils.getSegment(authToken.principal, siteItemService)
   }

-  def searchHelper = new SearchHelper(elasticsearch, urlTransformationService)
+  def searchHelper = new SearchHelper(searchClient, urlTransformationService)
   // articleCategories and articlePath should be provided as additionalModel of the component and
   // should be the categories of the current article def articles = searchHelper.searchArticles(false, articleCategories, segment, 0, 3, "-localId:\"${articlePath}\"")